bhavikajalli/Graph-Analysis-and-Clustering/README.md

 # Graph-Analysis-and-Clustering
-The trend analysis of #MeToo event
+The trend analysis of #MeToo event by Bhavika Jalli, Siyan Chen, Cixing Li and Vidya Mansur.

 ### Crawl the #MeToo data
 We have crawled data from Twitter with the #MeToo from February 25th to May 31st from Twitter.
 The code crawl_metoo.ipynb can be be used to collect tweets of a given hashtag upto 9 days.
 As the first step an application needs to be submitted with Twitter at https://apps.twitter.com/.
 Then please install the Tweepy API with